 I had a New Years Day dinner party and decided to have a Hispanic theme.
 I usually make my Chiles en Nogada for Christmas, but I was busy working on Christmas Eve and decided to postpone that tradition till New Years.
 I have done a lot of regional Mexican and South American cooking, spent a great deal of time in Latin America from a young age and went to cooking school in Mexico.
 Since moving to the Low Country, I have been interested in the spin that my friend Sandra A. Gutierrez has put on some of the traditional Latino recipes and ingredients in her book The New Southern-Latino Table.
 I decided to incorporate a few of her recipes into my menu for New Years and the first one was Collard Green Empanadas.
 In the south it is a tradition to eat two things on New Years, greens which represent folded money and black eyed peas which represent good luck.
 Sandra had recipes using both ingredients, so I made them her way with a few twists of my own.

 Here is the recipe for the empanadas.
-She suggested frying store bought empanadas dough or and I wanted to bake, so I used store bought pie pastry & baked them because of the time and mess crunch with all of the other parts of the meal.
+She suggested frying store bought empanada dough or baking pastry dough. and I wanted to bake, so I used store bought pie pastry & baked them because of the time and mess crunch with all of the other parts of the meal I was doing.
 But you can make them with your favorite pastry dough too.
 I have filling leftover and plan on doing that next weekend.

 - 2 Tablespoons Bacon Drippings (or vegetable oil)